 8:00 am Rite I Holy Eucharist.

-9:30 am Study and discussion of the day’s Gospel reading.
+9:30 am Bible study and discussion.
 All ages are welcome.
 Childcare is available.

 10:30 am Rite II Holy Eucharist and Church School.
 Childcare is available.